OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 ## Overview

 Stash-CVMFS is a data service for the OSG.
-Stash-CVMFS allows you to replicate your data on multiple worker machines so that the data is readily available for data intensive jobs.
+It allows you to replicate your data on multiple worker machines so that the data is readily available for data intensive jobs.

 When to use stash-cvmfs?